Celebration honours N.B. teen who inspired online kindness movement

 "We honour and celebrate not only the way that she lived, but also the graceful way that she let go of life and died," he said.
 "And we celebrate ... the wake that she leaves behind: all of the good that will continue on in her memory."

 Her feel-good campaign attracted the attention of Prime Minister Justin Trudeau, who recognized Schofield's "inspiring commitment to community" in a February 2017 tweet.

+Trudeau acknowledged her again in a tweet Wednesday, saying "let's make sure the legacy of #Beccatoldmeto lives on, and continue to be kind to each other."

-New Brunswick Premier Brian Gallant called her an "amazing young woman" whose selfless dedication to helping others would inspire others for years to come.
+New Brunswick Premier Brian Gallant has called her an "amazing young woman" whose selfless dedication to helping others would inspire others for years to come.

 From as far away as Australia, people posted accounts of good deeds, ranging from holding the door open for someone to sending a box of bath items to Canadian soldiers in Kuwait.